wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/7-troubleshoot-cloud-discovery-microsoft-defender-cloud-apps.md

     Failed updating collector configuration.
   :::column-end:::
   :::column:::
-    Complete the following steps:

-1. Verify that you entered the latest access token.
-2. Verify in your firewall the log collector is allowed to initiate outbound traffic on port 443.
+    Complete the following steps:1.
+Verify that you entered the latest access token.2.
+Verify in your firewall the log collector is allowed to initiate outbound traffic on port 443.
   :::column-end:::
 :::row-end:::
 :::row:::